unixuser011/smx/README.md

 An open-source configuration manager for Linux/UNIX and Windows-based systems written in Ruby and, like chef, it uses a Ruby DSL to create its configuration scripts, as such it is system-specific and works in a client/server configuration, and requires connection to a main server, also known as the "puppet master"

-Pros - Very well written, used by many Fortune-500 companies such as Mozilla, CERN, Dell, Oracle, Intel and Google to name a few, uses a Ruby DSL to create its configration scripts and as such it is a high-level, system-specific language, that allows configuration for multiple systems without having to put in
-OS specific commands such as rpm, yum and apt
+Pros - Very well written
+	   used by many Fortune-500 companies such as Mozilla, CERN, Dell, Oracle, Intel and Google to name a few uses a Ruby DSL to create its configration scripts and as such it is a high-level, system-specific language, that allows configuration for multiple systems without having to put in OS specific commands such as rpm, yum and apt

-Cons - Like chef, it uses a Ruby DSL to create its configutation scripts, so it almost requires you to know Ruby before you use it, and it requires works in a client/server environment and requires connection to a main server, known as a "puppet master" and if that server goes down you can't configure your systems
+Cons - Like chef, it uses a Ruby DSL to create its configutation scripts, so it almost requires you to know Ruby before you use it
+       it requires works in a client/server environment and requires connection to a main server, known as a "puppet master" and if that server goes down you can't configure your systems

 Comparision: